Letter from the President

 A: The payment amount given during your consultation is an estimate based upon the creditor balances we received at that time.
 Payments, in most cases, are a percentage of the balance.
 While working your file, we contact your creditors to obtain the most current balance available.
 This can include additional fees or finance charges added to your account by the creditor.
 If the balance has increased, so will the payment.

-A: After your accounts are accepted onto the ARP we request any additional payments to your creditors be made directly through DRS.
-Payments creditors receive directly from you may be interpreted as an act of leaving the ARP and may result in increased interest rates and fees.
+A: After your accounts are accepted onto the DMP we request any additional payments to your creditors be made directly through DRS.
+Payments creditors receive directly from you may be interpreted as an act of leaving the DMP and may result in increased interest rates and fees.
 All payments must be made through DRS (at no charge) to eliminate this confusion.

 A: You may pay extra on your account at any time.
-Extra payments will go towards principle and reduce your time on the program.
-Extra payments must be made through DRS in the form of a money order or cashiers check.
+Extra payments will go towards the principle and reduce your time on the program.

-A: The ARP is designed to repay your debt in 60 months.
+A: The DMP is designed to repay your debt in 60 months.
 Lowering the payment will lengthen your time on the program and can prevent you from meeting this requirement.
-If a hardship occurs please contact your office for additional counsel.
+If a hardship occurs, please contact your office for additional counsel.

 A: If you are unable to make your payment by the selected due date you must notify us immediately.
 This can jeopardize the arrangement we have in place with your creditors.

-A: Enrollment in an ARP is not factored into your credit score.
-Some of the information credit reporting bureaus consider when determining your credit score include but are not limited to: on time payments, open or closing accounts, debt-to-credit limit ratio.
-For a more detailed explanation please go to www.ftc.gov/bcp/workshops/infoflows/present/fike.pdf
+A: Enrollment in a DMP is not factored into your credit score.
+Some of the information credit reporting bureaus consider when determining your credit score include but are not limited to: on-time payments, opening or closing accounts, debt-to-credit limit ratio.
+For a more detailed explanation please visit this webpage from the FTC.

-A: You will not be able to utilize your cards enrolled in the ARP and all accounts must be closed to further charging.
+A: You will not be able to utilize your cards enrolled in the DMP and all accounts may be closed.
 Some creditors may allow one credit card account to be left off the program.

-A: No new unsecured accounts may be obtained during your participation in the ARP.
-The purpose of the ARP is to aid you in becoming debt free.
+A: No new unsecured accounts may be obtained during your participation in the DMP.
+The purpose of the DMP is to aid you in becoming debt free.
 Please contact your office for options about secured loans you are considering.

 A: You will need to contact your creditors to change the due date on your accounts to coincide with your selected due date with DRS.
 This will help ensure payments will post to your account without penalty.
 Creditors do not allow DRS to request due date changes.